Merck Pulls Out Of Agreement To Supply Life-Saving Vaccine To Millions Of Kids

 "Merck will have to see what the uptake is like," Pace says.
 "They may have to consider lowering the cost per dose to get more people to use it."

 Rotavirus is still a big problem in China.
-It kills about 3,000 children there each year and causes about 30 to 40 percent of hospitalizations and doctors' visits specifically for kids with diarrhea.
+It kills about 3,000 children there each year and, for kids with diarrhea, causes about 30 to 40 percent of hospitalizations and doctors' visits.

-Right now, there's one other rotavirus vaccine available in China — the Lanzhou lamb rotavirus, or LLR, vaccine — which was developed by the Chinese company Lanzhou Institute of Biological Products Co., Ltd. The vaccine is not required for babies, and coverage has been spotty, ranging from 7 to 30 percent in various districts, a study has found.
+Right now, there's one other rotavirus vaccine available in China — the Lanzhou lamb rotavirus, or LLR, vaccine — which was developed by the Chinese company Lanzhou Institute of Biological Products Co.
+Ltd. The vaccine is not required for babies, and coverage has been spotty, ranging from 7 to 30 percent in various districts, a study has found.
 Evidence suggests LLR is not as effective as Merck's vaccine in China.
 In large studies, LLR was about 35 percent effective at preventing infections while Merck's RotaTeq was nearly 70 percent effective.

-"The rotavirus vaccine is needed in every country, whether you're affluent or not affluent," says Dr. Santosham at Johns Hopkins University.
+"The rotavirus vaccine is needed in every country, whether you're affluent or not affluent," says Santosham at Johns Hopkins University.
 "So I have no problem with Merck selling the vaccine in China.
 But kids should not be denied vaccines just because they belong to a poor country."

 So where does that leave the kids in West Africa?
 UNICEF, which buys and delivers vaccines to poor countries around the world, says it's trying to help the West African countries switch to another vaccine.